Digitising Recurring Journey in Insurance

 Insurance Industry 5 Years from now

-1. More things will be moving towards ‘one-click journey’
+1. More things will be moving towards a ‘one-click journey’

 2. More payment options will be available